steffenkoerner/playground/README.md

 ## cmake
-THis folder contains some small experiments with cmake
+This folder contains some small experiments with cmake

 ## git
 This folder contains small experiments with git